RoundingWellOS/marionette.toolkit/README.md

 Marionette.Toolkit currently requires [Marionette](http://marionettejs.com) 2.1.0+ as it extends
 [`Marionette.Object`](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.object.md)

-It's possible this library would work with earlier versions by shiming `Marionette.Object = Marionette.Controller;`
+It's possible this library would work with earlier versions by shimming `Marionette.Object = Marionette.Controller;`

 This library is currently only tested with the latest version of Marionette.